zvjaceslavs/intshare/Zabbix/template_check_availability_zabbix_agent/5.0/README.md

 ## Description

-Simple template to check the Zabbix Agent Service on server This template uses "Simple Check" of Zabbix (ping and tcp control). by Federico Coppola
+## Description Simple template to check the Zabbix Agent Service on server This template uses "Simple Check" of Zabbix (ping and tcp control). by Federico Coppola ## Overview This is a simple template to check the availability of Zabbix Agent.
+It uses Zabbix Simple Check (ping and tcp).
+I have personally tested on Zabbix 3.4 You have just only import this template and associate it to an host.
+This template do not need the community.
+I have create it becouse I need another control about Zabbix Agent and I use it with other template to collect other information.
+Thanks Federico Coppola ## Author Federico Coppola

 ## Overview